 Keep your rifle or pistol where no one can get to it who is not supposed to get to it.
 That means locking it up.
 There are a number of ways to do that.
 Options include:

 Think long and hard about keeping a loaded weapon around the house.
 People are rarely hurt or killed by an unloaded firearm.
-If there is no ammunition in the gun's chamber, clip or magazine, the most that could happen by improperly handling a firearm is inadvertently dropping it on a toe.
+If there is no ammunition in the gun's chamber, clip, or magazine, the most that could happen by improperly handling a firearm is inadvertently dropping it on your foot.

 Practice as much care with your ammunition as you do with rifle or pistol.
-Keep bullets and magazines secured, following the same procedure that you use for the weapons.
+Keep bullets and magazines secured.
+This means locking them away in a location away from where guns are kept.

 Although the National Rifle Association (NRA) has complete gun safety rules available for specific types of firearm use, the following three rules are fundamental in any situation.
 Whether or not you own a gun, it is important to know these rules so that you can insist that others follow them.